antoninkriz/cookbook-web-task/README.md

 - API (and a running server)
 - Designs
 - Simple React + Redux + Webpack skeleton with all assets
+- Or we recommend to use - https://facebook.github.io/create-react-app/docs/getting-started

 ## API & Server
 Documentation for the api can be found on [apiary][2] and the